jenkinsci/aws-secrets-manager-credentials-provider-plugin/docs/README.md

 }
 ```

-## Advanced Usage
+## Custom Credential Types

-You may need to deal with multi-field credentials or vendor-specific credential types that the plugin does not (yet) support.
+You may need to deal with multi-field credentials, or vendor-specific credential types that the plugin does not support.

 In this situation you have a couple of choices:

+### Use the closest standard credential type

-- Use the closest standard multi-field credential (e.g. Username With Password) that fits your requirements.
+Use the closest standard multi-field credential type that fits your requirements.
+For example, Username With Password.

+### Serialize all fields as JSON

-- Use a string credential, serialize all the fields into the secret value (e.g. as JSON or as a delimited string), and parse them in the job script.
-(This is a last resort when other methods don't work, e.g. when secret rotation would cause multiple fields to change.)
+Use a string credential, serialize all the fields into the secret value (e.g. as JSON or as a delimited string), and parse them in the job script.

-Example: Jenkins authenticates to Secrets Manager using the primary AWS credential (from the environment).
-You have a job that performs a particular AWS operation in a different account, which uses a secondary AWS credential.
-You choose to encode the secondary AWS credential as JSON in the string credential `foo`:
+Example:

 ```groovy
 node {